'Black Panther' scores mighty $25.2 million Thursday debut

 Preview screenings typically begin with 7pm Thursday showings.

-"Black Panther" is now pacing to earn over $165 million across the four-day holiday weekend, and surpass the previous February record held by "Deadpool" which took in $152.2 million in 2016.
+"Black Panther" is now pacing to earn somewhere between $172 and $198 million across the four-day holiday weekend.
+It will far surpass the previous February record held by "Deadpool" which took in $152.2 million in 2016.

 Internationally, the film has grossed $47 million in its first three days with strong showings in the U.K. and Korea.